-In addition to study skills embedded in the programme, TEC Partnership employs an academic achievement service.
-The academic achievement service is responsible for working with students to support them in the development of their study skill abilities and includes interventions such as support towards use of ICT, giving presentations, using formal writing and appropriate academic conventions, avoiding plagiarism, analytical and critical writing skills.
+In addition to study skills embedded in the programme, TEC Partnership employs an Academic Achievement Coach.
+The Academic Achievement Coach is responsible for working with students to support them in the development of their study skill abilities and includes interventions such as support towards use of ICT, giving presentations, using formal writing and appropriate academic conventions, avoiding plagiarism, analytical and critical writing skills.
 Students have access to one support and also timetabled study skill workshops.